strangetom/ingredient-parser/docs/source/guide/data.rst

 * The dataset primarily uses imperial/US customary units, although many ingredients give the quantity in multiple units
 * The dataset is medium sized, roughly 40,000 entries

-The three datasets have different advantages and disadvantages, therefore combining the two should yield an improvement over using any on their own.

 BBC Food
 ~~~~~~~~